In this post, you can read about the Best places to visit in Agra in one day and how you can explore the Agra day tour from Delhi.

 I will suggest getting a government-approved Travel guide or an audio guide for the Agra fort because the Fort is big and a guide can help you to understand its importance and details of the Agra Fort.

 Agra Fort has some remarkable points which you should not skip :

 Nagina Masjid is a beautiful mosque situated near Moti Masjid in Agra Fort.
-Built-in the North West corner of the Macchi Bhawan, this mosque is pure white marble constructed.
-There is a marble made prayer chamber and has three domes on its top.
+Built in the North West corner of the Macchi Bhawan, this mosque is pure white marble constructed.
+There is a marble-made prayer chamber that has three domes on its top.